kyle-marshall/ymd-object-js/README.md

 If you construct a normal `Date` as shown above, you sometimes find yourself facing off by one errors when you try to figure out what day it is, depending on your timezone.
 For example, `(new Date("2020-01-01")).getDate()` may return `31`.

+In this case, the correct solution would have been to use `getUTCDate` instead of `getDate`.

-Oh my!
-It would be nice to not think about that.
-The `YMD` class is here to make it hard to make such a mistake.
+It would be nice to not think about the time components at all.
+The `YMD` class is here to make it hard to make any mistake related to time zones.
 It stores the year month and date as numbers exactly as you want, and provides some common formatting options and a `toDate` function which creates a date set to midnight UTC time instead of local time.

-In summary, this tiny package helps you get the Date right.
+In summary, this tiny package helps you get the date right.

----

-Note: if you don't want to use this package, one workaround is to construct Dates like `new Date("2020-01-01T00:00Z")` when you are not interested in the time components.
-This is how the `toDate` function of `YMD` works.

-Another alternative is the Moment.js library, but this may not be ideal since it is a large package.

----

 ## How to use it